OhioMathTeacher/docminer/docs/VIDEO_TUTORIAL_SCRIPT.md

 **[Screen: Title card with three characters]**

 **Professor Todd:**
-"Welcome to Research Buddy!
+"Welcome to DocMiner!
 I'm Professor Todd, and I've been researching positionality statements in academic writing for years."

-**Research Buddy:**
+**DocMiner:**
-"And I'm Research Buddy, your AI-powered assistant!
+"And I'm DocMiner, your AI-powered assistant!
 I'm here to help you identify and analyze positionality statements efficiently."

 **Maya:**
 "Hi!
 I'm Maya, a graduate assistant.
 I'll be learning alongside you today.
 Let's get started!"